-The Leadership Team and latterly the Management Team have been actively planning on how the Authority manages the recovery process and continues to review its response to the emergency and using this to update our business continuity arrangements.
-The social and financial challenges are still being encountered as we emerge from the third national lockdown which has seen the international community focusing on the roll out of vaccinations.
-The significant impact of the virus and the lockdowns are still very much being felt and this has therefore been identified again as a key issue that will affect our effectiveness during 2021/22.
+The Management Team have been actively planning on how the Authority manages the recovery process and continues to review its response to Government guidance and using this to update our business continuity arrangements.
+The significant impact of the pandemic are still very much being felt and this has therefore been identified again as a key issue that will affect our effectiveness during 2022/23.